Combining Barbecue and a Breathtaking View Raises Door Challenges at Roadside Restaurant

 “I’ve designed and built many restaurants where I’ve tied together the interiors with the ambiance of a great outdoor view,” said Roche, who ensured the iconic Mobil Pegasus roadside signage remained, as well as dozens of well-used, rusted car repair tools that he saved from the scrap yard to accessorize the interior walls.

 Flying Insect Challenge

-Instead, the local health department recommended air curtains to protect the doorways from flying insects, but still allow them to remain open for views and access.
-Foodservice equipment distributor HAFSCO, West Haven, Conn., and manufacturer’s representative Pardee, Freeman Inc., Gloucester, Mass., specified two air curtains manufactured by Berner International, New Castle, Pa.
-HAFSCO, a full service foodservice distributor which also installed the two 10-foot-long Industrial Direct Drive series IDC12 air curtains.
-“We’ve specified many smaller air curtains for restaurant pedestrian doors and walk-in cooler entrances, but a 10 x 10-foot opening led us into the unfamiliar territory of industrial air curtains we hadn’t seen before,” said Austin Capobianco, vice president, HAFSCO, which specializes in restaurant, country club and high-end foodservice applications.
+Instead, the local health department recommended air curtains to protect the doorways from flying insects while still allowing them to remain open for viewing purposes and access.
+Foodservice equipment distributor, HAFSCO, West Haven, Conn., and manufacturer’s representative Pardee, Freeman Inc., Gloucester, Mass., specified two air curtains manufactured by Berner International, New Castle, Pa.
+HAFSCO, a full-service foodservice distributor and specializes in restaurant, country club, and high-end foodservice applications, installed the two 10-foot-long Industrial Direct Drive series IDC12 air curtains.
+“We’ve specified many smaller air curtains for restaurant pedestrian doors and walk-in cooler entrances, but a 10 x 10-foot opening led us into the unfamiliar territory of industrial air curtains we hadn’t seen before,” said Austin Capobianco, vice president, HAFSCO.

 “The automatic operation we built into the project eliminates the potential of employees forgetting to turn on the air curtains, which also met the health inspectors’ approval,” said Roche.